 We’re proud to host an exciting range of temporary exhibitions at WA Maritime Museum.
 Special Events Volunteers are vital in supporting staff and engaging with visitors during these events.

-We’re creating a pool of Special Event Volunteers, suitable for people who want to volunteer on an ad hoc basis.
+The Special Event Volunteer role would suit people who want to volunteer on an ad hoc basis.
+For example, FIFO workers, students and interstate workers.

-Past events where Special Event Volunteers have contributed include Maritime Day, Brickwrecks: Sunken Ships in Lego Bricks and Planet Sharks.
+Past events where Special Event Volunteers have contributed include:

 What do our current Volunteers say?